puppetlabs/puppetlabs-tomcat/README.md

 ##### `attributes_to_remove`

-Specifies any attributes to remove from the Context.
+Specifies an array of attributes to remove from the element.

-Valid options: a hash of '< attribute >' => '< value >' pairs.
+Valid options: an array of strings.

 Default value: `[]`.